BigDataIA-Spring2024-Sec1-Team4/Assignment2/README.md

 By following these steps, you will be able to run the application locally from scratch.
 Ensure that Docker Desktop is installed and running before hosting the Grobid server.
 ## Team Information and Contribution

+### GitHub Issues for Change Management
+Utilizing GitHub Issues is essential for tracking modifications, feature requests, and bugs within the project.
+It serves as a centralized platform for documenting all project-related concerns, allowing for transparent collaboration, prioritization, and assignment of tasks to team members.
+This practice ensures that the project's progress is cohesive, organized, and accessible to all stakeholders, fostering an environment of open communication and continuous improvement.

 Name           | Contribution %|
 ---------------|---------------|
 Anirudh Joshi  | 34%           |